lookit/lookit-docs/docs/source/community-study-approval-process.rst

 **You should also expect to return the favor and review other labs’ studies**, as part of participating in the platform.

-Step 3: Lookit submission and approval
+Step 3: CHS submission and approval
 ======================================

-When your study is ready and you’ve responded to the peer feedback, you can :ref:`submit your study <study status>` for Lookit approval so it can go live.
+When your study is ready and you’ve responded to the peer feedback, you can :ref:`submit your study <study status>` for CHS approval so it can go live.
 This is the point where you'll need to have your access agreement set up.

 When you submit the study, you will be prompted to note any non-standard elements